tisfeng/Raycast-Easydict/README.md

 Actually, it works well without you having to do any extra work.
-The next are some advanced documents for those who want to use `Easydic` better or understand how the extension works.
+The next are advanced documents for those who want to use `Easydic` better or understand how the extension works.

 ![](https://github.com/tisfeng/ImageBed/blob/main/uPic/iShot_2022-06-01_10.57.00.png?raw=true)